BoscoSO/DLP-2024/lambda/report.md

 #### 2.9 __Subtyping__
 We implemented subtyping.
 By creating a function subtypeof, that makes use of the convert_type function, we made the language able to work with terms with different types as long as one is a subtype of the other.
-This new function subtypeof is used in the typeof function in cases such as TmApp, TmFix and the diferent typing rules for Strings and Lists
+This new function subtypeof is used in the typeof function in cases such as TmApp, TmFix and the diferent typing rules for Strings and Lists.
+For tuples and records, subtyping is already implemented in them as they can have fields of different types
 ```
 >> N = Nat;;
 - : N = Nat